metiago/metiago.github.io/content/posts/apache-camel-ftp.md

 draft = false
 +++

-### What is Camel ?

-Camel is an integration framework that aims to make your integration projects productive and fun.

-Camel offers higher-level abstractions that allow you to interact with various systems by using the same API regardless of the protocol or data type the systems are using.
-Components in Camel provide specific implementations of the API that target differ-ent protocols and data types using enterprise application patterns (EAP).
+Fetching Apache Zookeeper from an FTP server to a folder in our local machine.

 ### Example

-This example below demonstrate how to fetch Apache Zookeeper from an FTP server to a folder in our local machine.

 ```xml
 <dependencies>